ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="snclimitations"></a>

-### Are there additionnal limitations into a SecNumCloud context?
+### Are there additional limitations in a SecNumCloud context?

-There are no additionnal limitations compared to a non SNC environment.
+There are no additional limitations compared to a non-SNC environment.

 <a name="sncmigration"></a>